 The Keenetic devices also support the IEEE 802.11w standard from the IEEE 802.11 series of standards for Protected Management Frames.
 This functionality enhances security by ensuring data privacy within management frames.

 NOTE: Important!
 With the factory settings, the router is fully protected from attacks and threats from outside and requires no additional configuration other than creating a complex* administrator password for the router.
-Architecturally, the router's services do not use any constantly open ports or backdoors that can be used by hackers.
+Architecturally, the router's services do not use any constantly open ports or backdoors that hackers can use.

 Keep your information secure - do not share your router administrator's password with strangers.

-* — A complex (secure) password is a password that is difficult to guess and take a long time to be found by a brute force attack.
+* — A complex (secure) password is a password that is difficult to guess and takes a long time to be found by a brute force attack.

 When using our KeenDNS service, the digital certificate and the HTTPS private key are stored directly on the destination device (router).
 With access via a cloud server, using the HTTPS protocol, a secure tunnel is built to the router; it ensures the security and confidentiality of data transmitted over the Internet.
 The session is established using end-to-end encryption.
 This means that information transmitted between the router and browser via HTTPS is not available to KeenDNS cloud servers that provide transport layer data transmission.
 With cloud access over HTTP, a secure channel is established between the router and the KeenDNS server using the KeenDNS digital certificate, which also guarantees data security and protection against interception.

 Be careful when using 4-th level KeenDNS domain names for remote access to network devices.
 Some devices have a public web interface that is free to access without authentication (no password).
 It is not safe to open remote access to such a device using KeenDNS.
-You can enable forced authentication in the KeeneticOS for remote access to such devices by means of the router.
+You can enable forced authentication in the KeeneticOS for remote access to such devices through the router.

 However, the user can create a security vulnerability (a loophole) by configuring the router by himself.
 Especially it concerns setting up firewall rules, port forwarding, remote connection to the router, access to home network resources, and Wi-Fi wireless/guest network settings.